Charles Ferm: Church career

 In 1596 and again in 1597 'Mr. Charles Fairme' was called to the proposed second charge at Haddington, but he preferred his college work.
 On 12 September 1598 'Mr. Charles Ferume' preached in the High Kirk of Edinburgh, later in the same year he was reported as 'gane to the north parts.'
 He accepted the charge of Philorth, Aberdeenshire, incorporated in 1613 under the name of Fraserburgh, the intention of the patron, Sir Alexander Fraser (d.
-1623), being that Ferm should be the head of a university which he was proposing to establish.
-Fraser obtained a royal grant (1 July 1592), confirming his possession of the lands of Philorth, and giving him powers to erect and endow a college and university.
+1623), being that Ferm should be the head of a university which he had established.
+Fraser had obtained a royal grant (1 July 1592), confirming his possession of the lands of Philorth, and giving him powers to erect and endow a college and university.
 A 'spacious quadrangular building' was erected in the northern part of Fraserburgh.
-Canmore In 1594 the project was approved by parliament, which on 13 December 1597 endowed the university with the revenues of the parishes of 'Phillorthe, Tyrie, Kremound, and Rathyn.'
+In 1594 the project was approved by parliament, which on 13 December 1597 endowed the university with the revenues of the parishes of 'Phillorthe, Tyrie, Kremound, and Rathyn.'
 The General Assembly of the Church of Scotland in 1597 sanctioned the appointment of Ferm as principal; but it appears that he expected to resign his pastoral charge.
 On 21 March 1600, Fraser having 'refusit to intertaine a Pastour ... vnlesse he vndertake both the said charges', the assembly enjoined Ferm to fill both offices.